 Group B: Comparative Ethnic Studies/Women’s, Gender, Sexualities Studies

-This minor is offered by the Asian and Asian American Studies Institute.
-Minor Advisors: Professor Jason Oliver Chang, Director, Asian and Asian American Studies Institute, Beach Hall, Room 417 or Professor Na-Rae Kim.
+The minor is offered by the Asian and Asian American Studies Institute.
+Minor advisors: Professor Jason Oliver Chang, Director, Asian and Asian American Studies Institute, Beach Hall, Room 417 or Professor Na-Rae Kim.
 For more information, contact Jason Oliver Chang by email or by phone at 860-486-5717.